All Episodes

 Once again, having more fun than a human being should be allowed.

-Mark, let me let me ask you a question.
+Mark, let me ask you a question.

-How what do you think you're entitled to from government?
+What do you think you're entitled to from government?

 I don't think I'm entitled to anything from government other than they just do their job.

-Well, then why are you calling and saying what's in it for me from conservatism?
+Well, then why are you calling and saying, what's in it for me from conservatism?

 It is the only institution in society that we give a monopoly on force to, to which we give a monopoly.

-No institution, you know, all the talk about the antitrust nonsense that liberals love to spout and all the big business and all of that, none of them can force you to buy their product.
+You know, all the talk about the antitrust nonsense that liberals love to spout and all the big business and all of that.

-Only government has a legal monopoly on force that can tell you you've got to pay for services you don't use every April 15th, or we will throw you in jail.
+Only government has a legal monopoly on force that can tell you you've got to pay for services you don't use every April 15th or we will throw you in jail.

 Because of that power, unlimited power, the framers thought government should only be used as an instrument of freedom.